WNCP-AI/skymarket-instructions/tracks/developer/steps/04-mcp-context7.md

 **Problem**: Context7 doesn't recognize library in prompt **Solution**:
-- Be specific about library names in prompts: "Create a Stripe Connect Express account setup. use context7"
+- Be specific about library names in prompts: "Create a Stripe payment processing setup. use context7"
 - Include version numbers when relevant: "Implement Next.js 15 App Router patterns. use context7"
 - Try alternative library names: "Supabase" vs "supabase-js"
 - Not all libraries have Context7 documentation coverage